aws-samples/shuffle-sharding-demo-app/README.md

 ```
  cdk ls
 🌎 Creating EC2 Instances in 3 Availability Zones 🌎
-New virtual shard for all VMs assigned to ALB at /
+New default group in size of 4 at "/"
-New group #1 : 'Worker1' and 'Worker2'
+New shuffle shard #1.
+Shard size: 2.
+Workers in the shard: 'Worker1' and 'Worker2'
-New group #2 : 'Worker1' and 'Worker3'
+New shuffle shard #2.
+Shard size: 2.
+Workers in the shard: 'Worker1' and 'Worker3'
-New group #3 : 'Worker1' and 'Worker4'
+New shuffle shard #3.
+Shard size: 2.
+Workers in the shard: 'Worker1' and 'Worker4'
-New group #4 : 'Worker2' and 'Worker3'
+New shuffle shard #4.
+Shard size: 2.
+Workers in the shard: 'Worker2' and 'Worker3'
-New group #5 : 'Worker2' and 'Worker4'
+New shuffle shard #5.
+Shard size: 2.
+Workers in the shard: 'Worker2' and 'Worker4'
-New group #6 : 'Worker3' and 'Worker4'
+New shuffle shard #6.
+Shard size: 2.
+Workers in the shard: 'Worker3' and 'Worker4'
-New virtual shard: Worker1-Worker2 assigned to ALB at /?number=1
+Shard 'Worker1-Worker2' is now assigned to the ALB as Target Group at /?number=1
-New virtual shard: Worker1-Worker3 assigned to ALB at /?number=2
+Shard 'Worker1-Worker3' is now assigned to the ALB as Target Group at /?number=2
-New virtual shard: Worker1-Worker4 assigned to ALB at /?number=3
+Shard 'Worker1-Worker4' is now assigned to the ALB as Target Group at /?number=3
-New virtual shard: Worker2-Worker3 assigned to ALB at /?number=4
+Shard 'Worker2-Worker3' is now assigned to the ALB as Target Group at /?number=4
-New virtual shard: Worker2-Worker4 assigned to ALB at /?number=5
+Shard 'Worker2-Worker4' is now assigned to the ALB as Target Group at /?number=5
-New virtual shard: Worker3-Worker4 assigned to ALB at /?number=6
+Shard 'Worker3-Worker4' is now assigned to the ALB as Target Group at /?number=6

-♦️ Total of 4 hosts (t3.medium) and 6 virtual shards ♦️
+♦️ Total of 4 hosts (t3.medium) and 6 shards ♦️
 💥 Blast radius = 16.67% 💥

 ShuffleShardingDemoSummit2022